digital-asset/docs.daml.com/docs/2.7.0/docs/daml/intro/6_Parties.rst

 The choice is called ``IouProposal_Accept``, not ``Accept``, because propose-accept patterns are very common.
 In fact, you'll see another one just below.
 As each choice defines a record type, you cannot have two choices of the same name in scope.
 It's a good idea to qualify choice names to ensure uniqueness.

 The above solves issuance, but not reassignments.
-You can solve reassignments exactly the same way, though, by creating a ``TransferProposal``:
+You can solve reassignments the same way, though, by creating a ``TransferProposal``:

 .. literalinclude:: daml/daml-intro-6/daml/Parties.daml
   :language: daml